Scudetto: Origin

-In 1920, the former Austro-Hungarian city of Fiume (now the Croatian Rijeka) was annexed to Italy, D'Annunzio proposed that the local football team acknowledge supporting the Italian sovereignty over the city with a tricolored shield of green, white and red on their jerseys.
+In 1920, the former Austro-Hungarian city of Fiume (now the Croatian Rijeka) was annexed to Italy.
+Following this event, D'Annunzio proposed that the local football team acknowledge supporting the Italian sovereignty over the city with a tricolored shield of green, white and red on their jerseys.

 In 1924, the Italian Football Federation approved the decision to honour the defending champions allowing them to wear the scudetto on their jerseys.
-The Italian rugby union championship which started in 1928 became the second league which adopted the scudetto on a team's jersey to indicate a title holding team.
+The Italian rugby union championship which started in 1928 became the second league to adopt the scudetto on a team's jersey to indicate a title-holding team.
 Since then, the scudetto has become the symbol of the defending champions of every sports league in Italy.

 Other countries including Portugal and Turkey also have their reigning champions wear a national symbol on their chests.